lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     $ echo -1 | lmfgwd si                              #makes a GWinput file

 The lmfgwd script has multiple options and is designed to run interactively.
-Using 'echo -1' automatically passes it the '-1' option that creates a template input file.
-You can try running it interactively by just using the command 'lmfgwd si' and then entering -1.
+Using 'echo -1' automatically passes it the '-1' option that specifies making a template input file.
+You can try running it interactively by just using the command 'lmfgwd si' and then entering '-1'.
 Take a look at GWinput, it is a rather complicated input file but we will only consider the GW k mesh for now (further information can be found on the GWinput page).
 The k mesh is specified by n1n2n3 in the GWinput file, look for the following line:

     $ n1n2n3  4  4  4 ! for GW BZ mesh